 Most investors would agree that Warren Buffett is one of the greatest investors of our day and perhaps all time.
 He is widely known for his ability to pick winning stocks, which is what earned him the nickname Oracle of Omaha.
-However, his advice to investors can be applied to other areas like business and real estate investing.
+However, his advice to investors can be applied to other areas like business and real estate investing in Toronto.
 Forbes offered seven ways you can take to apply Buffett’s teachings to real estate investing.

 1. Look for quality.

 This first step may not obviously apply to real estate investing, but it can still by applied.
 Buffett focuses on high-quality companies that have strong fundamentals.
 He would rather pay a fair price for an excellent company than a little bit for a mediocre firm.

 The same holds true when it comes to investing in real estate.
 If a property is ever being sold for less than what you think it should be worth, then you should be asking questions to find out why it is so cheap.
 Some issues can be fixed, and it is possible to find good deals.
 However, it is better to hold out for a quality property than to invest in one that is cheap but probably won’t be very good.